utjperezjm/Github/Tutorial.md

 ![img2](/img/Clone.png)

 * Click on that and then copy the link.
 *  Choose a local directory that you want this repository to be added to.
-Change into that directory and clone the URL just copied:
+Change into that directory and use git clone with the URL just copied:

 ```
 git clone https://github.com/edamame-course/2016-tutorials.git